EEEManchester/mavros_mallard/README.md

 wstool init src
 ```

-3. Add MAVLink package discriptions
+### 3. Add MAVLink package discriptions
-> We use the Melodic reference for all ROS distros as it's not distro-specific and up to date
+We use the Melodic reference for all ROS distros as it's not distro-specific and up to date
 ```
 rosinstall_generator --rosdistro melodic mavlink | tee src/.rosinstall
 ```

-4. Add our custom mavros package discriptions.
+### 4. Add our custom mavros package discriptions
 Open `catkin_ws/src/.rosinstall` with your desired text editor, e.g.:
 ```
 gedit ~/catkin_ws/src/.rosinstall
 ```